 Average Annual Salary: $48,270

-Sitting at the No. 22 spot in the ranking of best cities for living in the U.S., Jacksonville is seeing rapid growth due to a lot of people moving to the area.
+Sitting at the No. 22 spot in the ranking of best cities for living in the U.S., Jacksonville is seeing rapid growth due to more and more people moving to the area.

 #23 Salt Lake City, Utah